-This 2015 Baylor study of human cells showed the underlying mechanisms of cellular responses to environmental stressors of cold, heat, hypoxia, and oxidation:
+This 2015 Baylor human cell study subject was the underlying mechanisms of cellular responses to environmental stressors of cold, heat, hypoxia, and oxidation:

 It’s a logical inference to likewise understand how stressors in a mother’s environment for a developing fetus will cause the fetus to adapt at the cellular level.
-If, for example, the mother stresses the fetus with inadequate oxygen – hypoxia – this study shows how cells will adapt in a way that favors genetic processes and mutations to survive when they are starved of oxygen.
+If, for example, the fetus is stressed by inadequate oxygen – hypoxia – this study shows how cells will adapt in ways that foster mutations and diseases.

-When the stressed fetus arrives in a different environment after birth, the newborn’s cells are genetically and behaviorally maladapted to certain aspects of a normal environment – to adequate oxygen in this example.
-The genetic pathways epigenetically adapted to best survive during the fetus’ development in the womb may begin to impact the infant’s development in a normal environment.
+When the stressed fetus arrives in a different environment after birth, the newborn’s cells are maladapted to certain aspects of a normal environment – to adequate oxygen in this example.
+Many of the cells’ adjustments to the old environment persist in the new environment.
+Pathways epigenetically adapted to best survive during the fetus’ development in the womb may impact the infant’s development in a normal environment.

 http://www.pnas.org/content/112/12/3764.full “Environmental stress induces trinucleotide repeat mutagenesis in human cells”